evawiedmann/Programming-Language-Suggester/README.md

 ## Description

-_This webpage helps the user choose which programming language will suit them best.
-The webpage takes in all relevant information and calculates what they should be learning if they want to be true to themselves._
+_This application helps the user choose which programming language will suit them best.
+The application takes in all relevant information and calculates what they should be learning if they want to be true to themselves._

 ## Setup/Installation Requirements